 For example, United Way’s On Track To Success program offers supports that wrap around a family and help youth graduate high school and go on to post-secondary education – students receive mentoring, tutoring, career learning opportunities to name a few.

-Childhood poverty continues to affect kids across our community.
-In order to make the most impact, we will be starting our investments in three targeted neighbourhoods first – Downtown Windsor, West Windsor and Leamington.
-In some cases, the rate of childhood poverty is even higher – with more than 50% of the kids living in poverty.
+Childhood poverty continues to affect kids across our community and all of Windsor-Essex is impacted by higher rates of poverty due to increased homelessness, higher rates of hospitalization, higher rates of income support and more.
+In order to make the most impact, we have started our investments in three targeted neighbourhoods first – Downtown Windsor, West Windsor and Leamington.
+In these neighbourhoods, the rate

 By levelling the playing field across these neighbourhoods, we can work with residents, families and children to open doors for kids – and give them hope, opportunities and the abilities to achieve their dreams.